burlachenkok/burlachenkok.github.io/_posts/2022-06-05-Cpp-Manual.md

       void y(int*){}
       y(0);
 ```
+6. In C++11 instead of NULL you can use `nullptr` the keyword that stands to null pointer variable with the type `std::nullptr_t`.

-6. When using `union` for a mixture of structures that start the same way, there is guarantee of an identical mapping of component "from this beginning".
+7. When using `union` for a mixture of structures that start the same way, there is guarantee of an identical mapping of component "from this beginning".

-7. In C and in C++ the components of variable of structure type has addresses.
+8. In C and in C++ the components of variable of structure type has addresses.
 There are following guarantees:
 * The component addresses are in ascending order.
 * The address of the first component is the same as the address of the beginning of the structure.
 Regardless of what endian the computer has where the program will run.

-8. Structs are not allowed to perform comparisons with `==` or with `>`.
+9. Structs are not allowed to perform comparisons with `==` or with `>`.
 The fundamental nature of this restriction in C/C++ is due to the fact that for objects there may be holes in their layout from memory filled randomly.

-9. In C++, for the definition (not just declaration) of a variable in global scope you can use `extern int a = 0;`.
+10. In C++, for the definition (not just declaration) of a variable in global scope you can use `extern int a = 0;`.
 But in fact `extern` is ignored.
 It's due to (7.11.6, C++2003) "A name declared in a namespace scope without a storage-class-specifier has external linkage unless it has internal linkage because of a previous declaration and provided it is not declared const.
 Objects declared const and not explicitly declared extern have internal linkage."
 It also follows from this paragraph that declarations of non-const variables declared on namespace level have extern linkage by default in C++.